-- C7.1 Perform distinction, assessment and rapid intervention as per resuscitation guidelines - C7.2 Perform basic life support (BLS) protocols according to the current standards of the Heart and Stroke Foundation of Canada - C7.3 Perform adult advanced life support (ACLS) protocols according to the current standards of the Heart and Stroke Foundation of Canada - C7.4 Perform paediatric advanced life support (PALS) protocols according to the current standards of the Heart and Stroke Foundation of Canada - C7.5 Perform neonatal resuscitation program (NRP) protocols according to the current standards of the Canadian Paediatric Society
+- C7.1 Perform distinction, assessment and rapid intervention as per resuscitation guidelines - C7.2 Perform basic life support (BLS) protocols according to the current standards of the Heart and Stroke Foundation of Canada - C7.3 Perform adult advanced life support (ACLS) protocols according to the current standards of the Heart and Stroke Foundation of Canada - C7.4 Perform paediatric advanced life support (PALS) protocols according to the current standards of the Heart and Stroke Foundation of Canada - C7.5 Perform neonatal resuscitation program (NRP) protocols according to the current standards of the Canadian Paediatric Society a. examples may include: ATLS, STABLE, ACORN, PALS/APLS, BLS, ACLS, and NRP

 Note: There are no performance criteria or knowledge statements for this competency, as it is all covered within the above certifications.
-Students are expected to possess the knowledge and skill in order to perform BLS, ACLS, PALS, and NRP protocols according to current standards within the simulated environment.
-Certification by the program is not required.